AlekyaNellutla/PDS/Question-2/Data_raw/README.txt

-Here with the given data set we are going to do five different types of data visualizations and also creating the folder structure.
+Here with the given data set we are going to do different types of data visualizations and also creating the folder structure.